Search more than 3,000 biographies of contemporary and classic poets.

-He is the author of numerous collections of poetry, including While Standing in Line for Death (Wave Books, 2017); ECODEVIANCE: (Soma)tics for the Future Wilderness (Wave Books, 2014); Philip Seymour Hoffman (were you high when you said this?)
-(Worms Press, 2014); A Beautiful Marsupial Afternoon: New (Soma)tics (Wave Books, 2012); and The Book of Frank (Chax Press, 2009), recipient of the Gil Ott Book Award.
-He has also authored a book of nonfiction essays, Advanced Elvis Course (Soft Skull Press, 2009).
+Born on January 1, 1966, in Topeka, CAConrad is the author of numerous collections of poetry, including AMANDA PARADISE: Resurrect Extinct Vibration (Wave Books, 2021); While Standing in Line for Death (Wave Books, 2017); ECODEVIANCE: (Soma)tics for the Future Wilderness (Wave Books, 2014); Philip Seymour Hoffman (were you high when you said this?)
+(Worms Press, 2014); A Beautiful Marsupial Afternoon: New (Soma)tics (Wave Books, 2012); and The Book of Frank (Chax Press, 2009), the recipient of the Gil Ott Book Award.
+They also authored a book of nonfiction essays, Advanced Elvis Course (Soft Skull Press, 2009).

 CAConrad is known for their development of (Soma)tics, a poetics, as they describe, “which investigates that seemingly infinite space between body and spirit by using nearly any possible THING around or of the body to channel the body out and/or in toward spirit with deliberate and sustained concentration.”

 About their work, poet Eileen Myles writes, “[CAConrad] always argues (from the inside of their poems) for a poetry of radical inclusivity while keeping a very queer shoulder to the wheel.
 Their kind of queerness strikes me as non-polarizing, not intentionally but because of the fullness of their exposition, a kind of gigantism that seems to me to be most deeply informed by love, and a tenderness for the ravages and tumult of existence.”